 Skip content and go to navigation.

-By visiting my site you have already made a great decision in seeking qualified fly fishing instruction, there are always well meaning relatives and friends out there who already fly fish, but very often they will just transfer their bad habits to you!
+By visiting my site you have already made a great decision in seeking qualified fly fishing instruction in Devon, there are always well meaning relatives and friends out there who already fly fish, but very often they will just transfer their bad habits to you!

 I structure your session according to your requirements, there is nothing regimented in the way I teach and it is always relaxed, flexible, friendly, and fun!

-The fly fishing instruction is provided on a small still water or reservoir, where you can use your new found skills to catch a trout when we both feel you are ready.
+The fly fishing lesson is provided on a small private still water or reservoir, where you can use your new found skills to catch a trout.

 Whether you are an absolute novice, or the more experienced fly fisherman looking to polish your casting, I will cater for all your needs.